zeta-zetra/forexpy/README.md

                     To keep the files set: --keep T --help         Show this message and exit.

-When you run `python info.py`, you will get information about.
-Here is a sample:
+When you run `python info.py`, you will get information about available source, pairs, etc. Here is a sample output:

     > Here are the available sources:
         1. dukas